datalad/screencaster/README.md

 ```

 This directory is used as a clean, isolated environment for your demo and is cleaned up automatically after the recording completes.

+## Troubleshooting

+### Asciinema configuration prompt

+If `cast2asciinema` fails with "Asciinema stopped unexpectedly", asciinema may be prompting for configuration (e.g., sharing settings).
+This can happen on first run or if settings are reset.
+The recording will fail during the prompt.
+Simply run the command again after responding to the prompt, and it will work correctly.